-- a) A dependant or spouse of a Faculty Member, effective the first fall semester following the completion of six (6) months of service with the Employer, may qualify for a tuition scholarship valued at up to fifty percent (50%) of the tuition for a first year Bachelor of Arts program at UOIT, tenable in any full-time program of study at any recognized post-secondary institution in Ontario.
-The scholarship is available for a maximum of four (4) years. - b) The University shall establish annually a fixed sum of money available for such scholarships.
-If the eligible applications exceed the funds available under this program the funds will be distributed equally among all eligible applicants. - c) The Employer will provide the scholarship benefit following any program of study withdrawal date in effect at the institution in which the student is enrolled. - d) The value of the scholarship does not change in instances where the student is the dependant of more than one (1) UOIT employee. - e) The dependant or spouse must have paid all tuition and other mandatory fees. - f) The scholarship does not apply to dependants or spouses who study on a parttime basis. - g) The dependant or spouse must meet eligibility requirements to qualify for a tuition scholarship.
-Definitions, processes and requirements will be as set out in the University policy Tuition Scholarship for Dependants and Spouse.
+- a) A dependant or spouse of a Faculty Member, effective the first fall semester following the completion of six (6) months of service with the Employer, may qualify for a DTAP benefit valued at up to fifty percent (50%) of the tuition for a first year Bachelor of Arts program at UOIT, tenable in any full-time program of study at any recognized post-secondary institution in Ontario.
+The benefit is available for a maximum of four (4) years. - b) The University shall establish annually a fixed sum of money available for such DTAP benefits. - c) An eligible dependant may receive the DTAP benefit for a program of study in an amount of up to fifty percent (50%) of the tuition for a first year Bachelor of Arts (B.A.) program at UOIT for the semester(s) for which the application is being made.
+For an eligible student attending UOIT, the value of the DTAP benefit will be fifty percent (50%) of the tuition for a first year Bachelor of Arts (B.A.) program at UOIT.
+Should the total value of all DTAP applications from all dependants for the year exceed the fixed funds available, after providing for the DTAP benefit for eligible students attending UOIT, the amount of the DTAP benefit will be determined on a pro-rata basis such that there will be an equal sharing of available funds amongst all other eligible dependants. - d) The Employer will provide the DTAP benefit following any program of study withdrawal date in effect at the institution in which the student is enrolled. - e) The value of the DTAP benefit does not change in instances where the student is the dependant of more than one (1) UOIT employee. - f) The dependant or spouse must have paid all tuition and other mandatory fees. - g) The DTAP benefit does not apply to dependants or spouses who study on a parttime basis. - h) The dependant or spouse must meet eligibility requirements to qualify for a DTAP benefit.
+Definitions, processes and requirements will be as set out in the University policy Dependant Tuition Assistance Program.

-26.11 Professional Development Allowance
+26.11 Professional Development Allowance (PDA)